renpy/renpy/sphinx/source/layeredimage.rst

 it's not a :doc:`displayable <displayables>` but can be assigned to an image statement and used like one.

+The bottom of this page contains advice and examples of use.

 Defining Layered Images
 =======================